kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

 - **Duplicated** - when the same operation is performed multiple times
 - **Corrupted** - when partial updates leave data in an inconsistent state

 Traditional solutions often rely on distributed transactions, which add complexity and can impact performance.
-KurrentDB provides built-in features specifically designed to address these challenges in a more elegant way.
+KurrentDB provides built-in features specifically designed to address these challenges more elegantly.

-In this section, you'll explore practical failure scenarios that commonly occur when writing to external data stores like PostgreSQL, and how it can be handled with a combination of KurrentDB features and application code.
+In this section, you'll explore practical failure scenarios that commonly occur when writing to external data stores like PostgreSQL, and how they can be handled with a combination of KurrentDB features and application code.

 ## Step 9: Handle Application Outage with Checkpoints

 Event processing applications like the order processor can sometimes go down while processing historic or live events from a persistent subscription.
-When this happens, we typically want to avoid reprocessing all previous messages for 2 main reasons:
+When this happens, we typically want to avoid reprocessing all previous messages for two main reasons:

 - **Data duplication risks**: Reprocessing messages can cause duplicate data in external systems, especially those that don't support idempotency or deduplication (such as email sending operations).